E-Commerce’s Growth Skyrockets. Are You Ready for Change?

 Make sure you don’t lose track of your other channels, though!
 If you’ve noticed a softer tone-of-voice works better and update your website, update your other media, too!
 You could compare your brand to a person here.
 If a person treats you completely differently in certain situations, you probably won’t trust him or her.
 It’s the exact same for customers and brands.
 That’s why consistency is key across all of your channels.

 Improving your store is a never-ending process.
 There’s always something to optimize or something to recheck.
 The sooner you get started, the more things will have been done by 2037.

 After all of this, we still haven’t touched upon personalizing content.
 Whether it’s an introductory message for a first-time visitor or even different content based on which website the visitor is coming from.
 It might sound like science-fiction to some, but a good omnichannel strategy that is focused on product experience makes it all possible.
 According to research by Sitecore, personalizing customer experience can lead to an increase of 19% in digital conversions.

 Check out this video by Sitecore if you want more info:

-Your store also has room for personalization if you want to get the most out of your ecommerce solution.
-The “product recommendations”, the “Often bought togethers” or the “Users also looked at” sections.
+Your store also has room for personalization if you want to get the most out of your e-commerce solution.
+The “product recommendations”, the “often bought togethers” or the “users also looked at” sections.
 They’re nothing to scoff at!
-35% of the ecommerce giant Amazon’s sales come through their perfectly optimized recommendation engine.
+Thirty-five percent of e-commerce giant Amazon’s sales comes from their perfectly optimized recommendation engine.
 That’s a rough 62.2 billion dollars’ worth of revenue, for those wondering.